Board of Directors and Advisory Council

 As the Chief Veterinary Officer, Dr. Ireland leads Canada's efforts to effectively manage current and emerging disease threats in order to protect animal health and human health, and to maintain international trust in Canada's inspection and certification systems in support of market access.

 As the OIE Delegate, Dr. Ireland represents Canada on the international stage, and plays an integral role in Canada's participation in the OIE standard- setting process for the development and adoption of animal health standards and guidelines.
 In this role Dr. Ireland works to ensure that the standards are appropriately and consistently implemented in Canada.
-She is also responsible for notifying the OIE of reportable animal disease occurrences in Canada.
+She is also responsible for notifying the WOAH of reportable animal disease occurrences in Canada.

 Nina von Keyserlingk